beakerbrowser/homebase/README.md

 Default: `false`

-Set to `true` to provide https mirroring of your Dat archives.
+Set to `true` to provide https mirroring of your Hyperdrives.

 ### letsencrypt